Study

 Custom "Rolodex":

-The folder selection cards are customizable.
-Meaning, you can start with any letter or number and the following tabs adjust automatically.
-You can add as many files as you want within each folder too.
+The folder selection cards are fully expression-driven.
+Start with any letter or number and subsequent tabs adjust automatically.
+Files within each folder are dynamic and scalable.

 03